How do I Deal with an Underperforming Employee?

 - How to support your staff

-When you're managing an underperforming employee, it is important to strike a balance between compassion and accountability.
-Each situation in will be different depending on who you’re dealing with and the performance issue being managed so you'll need to be flexible, but there are some key areas you should address.
-Performance management is about caring for and developing your people whilst ensuring that departmental & organisational aims are achieved.
+When you are managing an underperforming employee, it is important to strike a balance between compassion and accountability.
+Each situation will be different depending on who you are dealing with, and the performance issue being managed, and so you will need to be flexible, but there are some key areas you should address.
+Performance management is about caring for and developing your employees, whilst also ensuring that departmental and organisational aims are achieved.

 Does a problem exist?

 The first task is to decide whether a problem exists.
-Asking is it a question of Won’t Do OR Can’t do?
-Once we have an idea then deciding how to manage it is the next step.
+Ask yourself, is it a question of "won’t do" OR "can’t do"?
+Once we have an idea, then deciding how to manage it is the next step.

-The aim is to help the employee find a solution and an open discussion is key to this.
-This is the sympathetic & tactful stage and you should make notes after discussions and if any action plan has been agreed.
-A copy of the action plan can be given to the employee to ensure they know what you’ve discussed and expectations.
+The aim is to help the employee find a solution, and an open discussion is key to this.
+This is the sympathetic and tactful stage, and you should make notes after discussions and whether any action plan has been agreed.
+A copy of the action plan can be given to the employee to ensure they know what you have discussed and any expectations.

 Monitoring performance from this point onwards should be recorded as objectively as possible.
 If an action plan has been put in place, the length of monitoring will depend on: